celupa/political_engagement_research/README.md

 <br/>

 ## Data
+The World Values Survey Data is a questionnaire that covers a wide range of topics.
-The data is free to use but is not distributable.
+The data is free to use but is not distributable but can be retrieved via their site or use a custom set I've appended to the project.
-You can find the data and related in-depth documentation here (Wave 7) here: https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp
+You can find the data and other related in-depth documentation here (Wave 7) here: https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp
 The 7th wave ran from 2017 to 2022, after which the results were consolidated in one comprehensive dataset.

-For our current purpose, here are the column that we have retained for analysis:
-*
+For this project, only a handful of variables have been retained (see retained_variables.md)
 <br/>

-## Methodology
+## How to
-m
+The environment used for analysis is stored in **env.yml**.
+If you have anaconda installed run the file with the following cmd line: *conda env create -f “path_to_env.yml_file”* (win).
+This will create a custom conda environemnt with all the dependencies.

+Replicate the analyses via **notebook.ipynb**.

+Skip the main analyses and run **train.ipynb** to train the model with the final version of the data (wrangled & imputed).

+Deploy the app to a local server by first saving the model in train.py with bentoml and running the following cmds (docker required):
+* **Build**: bentoml build
+* **Containerize**: bentoml containerize MODEL_NAME:TAG
+* **Serve**: docker run -it --rm -p 3000:3000 MODEL_NAME:TAG

+The model has been deployed on **AWS Lambda**.
+Try it out via **test_aws_lambda.py**.
 <br/>

 ## Shoutout